pearcej/cpp4python/_sources/Data_Types_and_Operators/GettingStartedwithData.rst

 **C Strings and C++ String Objects**

 Both the C and C++ cstring library functions are available to C++ programs.
 However, do not overlook the fact that these two function libraries are very different, and the functions of the first library have a different notion of what a string is from the corresponding notion held by the functions of the second library.
 There are two further complications: first, though a function from one of the libraries may have a counterpart in the other library (i.e., a function in the other library designed to perform the same operation), the functions may not be used in the same way, and may not even have the same name; second, because of backward compatibility many functions from the C++ String library can be expected to work fine and do the expected thing with C strings, but not the other way around.
 The last statement above might seem to suggest we should use C++ Strings and forget about C-strings altogether, and it is certainly t rue that there is a wider variety of more intuitive operations available for C++ Strings.
 However, C-strings are more primitive, you may therefore find them simpler to use (provided you remember a few simple rules, such as the fact that the null character must always terminate such strings), and certainly if you read other, older programs you will see lots of C-strings.
 You should thus use whichever you find more convenient, but remember that they are very different; if you occasionally need to mix the two for some reason, be extra careful.
-Finally, there are certain situations in which C Strings must be used as in the use of filenames as we have seen.
+Finally, there are certain situations in which C-Strings must be used as in the use of filenames as we have seen.

 .. _tab_stringmethods2: